-(c) Updating Records.
-The licensee shall continually update all information in children's, foster parent's and adoptive parent's records.
+(f) Updating Records.
+The licensee shall continually update all information in expectant parent's, parent's, children's, foster parent's and adoptive parent's records.
 The licensee shall have a written policy describing its procedures for updating any information provided by birth parents, foster parents, adoptees and adoptive parents following the adoption decree.
 Such policy shall include a statement that the licensee will encourage all parties to provide updated information.

-(d) Coordination of Records.
-If the licensee maintains a separate record for the child and the birth parents, the licensee shall have and follow a written procedure to make certain that all information pertinent to the child is in the child's records and all information pertinent to the birth parents is in the birth parents' records.
+(g) Coordination of Records.
+The licensee shall have and follow a written procedure to coordinate birthparents', children's, and adoptive parents' records.

-(e) Confidentiality of Records.
-Information contained in children's, birth parent's, foster and adoptive parent's records shall be privileged and confidential, provided, however that
+(h) Confidentiality of Records.
+Information contained in children's, parent's, birth parent's, foster and adoptive parent's records shall be privileged and confidential, provided, however that

 1. the licensee shall make summaries of children's progress reports available upon request to parents or guardians and foster parents.
 Such summaries may be oral unless parents request such summaries to be in writing.
 When reports and information are made available, the licensee shall provide staff assistance in interpreting them to parents or guardians and foster parents.

-2. the licensee shall make foster parents' annual review available to foster parents.
+2. the licensee shall make foster parents' annual review available to foster parents and shall afford them an opportunity to respond to the review in writing, as provided by 606 CMR 5.09(10).
 When reports or information are made available, the licensee shall provide staff assistance in interpreting them to foster parents.

-(f) Distribution of Records.
-Children's, foster and adoptive parent applicants', and foster and adoptive parents' records shall be the property of the licensee.
+(i) Distribution of Records.
+Children's, parent's, expectant and birth parent's, foster and adoptive parent applicants', and foster and adoptive parents' records shall be the property of the licensee.
 The licensee shall establish written procedures governing access to, duplication of, and dissemination of such information.

-(g) Storage and Preservation of Records.
-The licensee shall secure the information contained in these records against loss, defacement, tampering, or unauthorized use.
-If an agency intends to cease operation, it shall submit to the Department a written plan for the storage and preservation of these records at least 15 business days before ceasing operation.
-The licensee shall not destroy records and shall provide for their preservation and transfer.
+(j) Storage and Preservation of Records.

+1. The licensee shall secure the information contained in these records against loss, defacement, tampering, or unauthorized use.

+2. The licensee shall maintain foster children’s records for a minimum of seven years.
+Thereafter, the child’s record may be destroyed if a duplicate is maintained by the Department of Children and Families.

+3. The licensee shall maintain records for foster parents and for foster and adoptive parent applicants who do not receive a placement for a minimum of seven years.

+4. The licensee shall maintain parent and expectant parent records for a minimum of seven years.

+5. The licensee shall maintain birthparent, child, and adoptive parent records in perpetuity.

+6. If an agency intends to cease operation, it shall notify the Department at least 90 days in advance of its intent to close.
+Such notice shall include a review and update, as appropriate, of the plan for agency closing submitted in accordance with 606 CMR 5.03(2)(a)(27).

+7. The licensee shall not destroy records required to be kept by these regulations and shall provide for their preservation and transfer.

 (2) Children's Records.
 The licensee shall maintain a written record for each child which includes: